 Although you may be ready to pay for upgrades after purchasing a home, many unexpected costs can surface right at the closing table.
 Want to learn more about what your potential home-buying costs might be?
 Check out our Hidden Costs of Buying a Home Calculator and feel more prepared, confident and ready for closing day!

 There are a lot of ways to put away money for home maintenance and repair costs.
 The important part is that you do it, one way or another.
 When the time comes, you’ll have a head start on funding repairs for the replacement of your home’s major systems.
-As you consider your budgeting options, do yourself a favor and reach out to your American Family Insurance agent.
-You’ll find they’re a great resource for helping you develop an insurance policy that covers your home carefully.
+Be sure to check out our home maintenance hub for tips and resources on how to maintain key areas of your home.